formkit/docs-content/inputs/mask.md

 ## Masks

-The mask is the desired format of the input and comprised of "tokens" and plain strings.
-This string is passed to the `mask` prop where it is parsed for tokens — tokens are the only part of the mask that is user-editable.
-The mask input 2 built-in tokens.
+The mask is the desired format of the input and is comprised of "tokens" and plain strings.
+This string is passed to the `mask` prop where it is parsed for tokens.
+Tokens are the only part of the mask that is user-editable.
+The mask input comes with 2 built-in tokens:

 - `#` Accepts a digit character.
 - `a` Accepts an alphabetical character.